irrld/gipECS/README.md

 # Differences

-- Bottom left is the origin instead of top left, this means that the y axis is inverted. y=0 is bottom, y>=0 is top.
+- Y-axis is inverted for sprites.
+Bottom left is the origin instead of top left. y=0 is bottom, y>=0 is top.

+# Requirements

+- You need an up-to-date version of the GlistEngine.
+- entt library is included in the vendor folder.
+You need to make sure to clone the repository recursively.
+- Projects using this plugin need to use C++17 or higher.
+C++14 is not supported by the entt library.